saraachour/stanford-cs104.github.io/src/routes/assignments/assign3/+page.svelte.md

 	media: autoselect
 	status: active
 ```
-The `en1` designation indicates that this is an Ethernet interface.
+The `en` designation indicates that this is an Ethernet (now Wi-Fi) interface.
+On Linux, you may see that a
+Ethernet/Wi-Fi interface is designated using `wlan`.
+Windows doesn't have a standardized set of short names
+for Wi-Fi interfaces.
+Instead, you should look for an interface that has the words Wi-Fi in it.

 _1.1 Using the command above, redirect its output into a file called interfaces.txt._